isogeo/doc-plugin-qgis/en/usage/display.md

 ### File data

-Metadata field `Resource location has to contain the absolute path to the datafile.
+Metadata field `Resource location` of `Identification` tab has to contain the absolute path to the datafile.

 This path must be reachable: